Guides

 Further TransportationTransportation costs to move the consignment from the port to its final destination.

-Risk After LoadingAssumes all risks associated with loss or damage to the goods once they have been loaded onto the shipping vessel at the port of origin.
+Risk Transfers After LoadingAssumes all risks associated with loss or damage to the goods once they have been loaded onto the shipping vessel at the port of origin.

 CIF in eCommerce: The Seller’s Perspective